techidaily/site-apple-account/source/_posts/how-to-reset-the-security-questions-of-your-apple-id-on-your-iphone-15-pro-max-by-drfone-ios.md

 ![remove the activation lock immediately](https://images.wondershare.com/drfone/guide/bypass-activation-lock-9.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LI9nKlbhnw8?si=uUXFVbuEqXtFHHv0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Your iPad will start with no activation lock.
 So, you can access and utilize the tablet now.
 However, you must remember that you can't use your new ID's call, cellular, and iCloud feature after the bypass.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/lCpzYpVPIZA?si=hNte-mPRIzjvqpRy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Conclusion